Four-dimensional de Sitter cosmology on D-branes nucleated in an asymptotically $\text{AdS}_5\times T^{1,1}$ background: Nucleated D3-brane

+where the ellipses refer to the higher-order terms in $L/R$ and the constants $\chi_8$, $\eta_6$, and $g_2$ are the expansion factors.

-The effective potential for a probe D3-brane exhibits a global minimum located at $R\rightarrow\infty$ outside the black hole horizon when the chemical potential $\mu=A_\mathcal{T}(\infty)-A_\mathcal{T}(R_h)$ is large enough and the black hole temperature $T$ is sufficiently low \cite{Herzog2010,Henriksson2020}.
-This implies that the system would reach a global minimum by radiating some D3-branes (located at a fixed point in the internal manifold $T^{1,1}$) from the stack of the D3-branes.
-As a result, the probe D3-brane would nucleate and expand in the radial direction of the asymptotically AdS$_5$ space.
+In this work, we consider a physical system that is determined by Eqs. (\ref{10D-back-metri}), (\ref{5D-back-metri}) and (\ref{C4-from-pot}).
+A particular point of this system is that it can exhibit instability, which is indicated by computing the effective potential for a probe D3-brane, given in \cite{Henriksson2020}.
+It was found that the instability would appear when the chemical potential $\mu=A_\mathcal{T}(\infty)-A_\mathcal{T}(R_h)$ corresponding to the U(1) gauge field $A$ is large enough and the black hole temperature $T$ is sufficiently low.
+In this situation, there is a potential barrier between the regions inside and outside the black hole horizon.
+As a result, a probe D3-brane inside the horizon would tunnel across the potential barrier towards a global minimum located at $R\rightarrow\infty$.
+This implies that the physical system would emit some D3-branes from the stack of D3-branes placed at the conifold tip to reach the stable state.
+This leads to the nucleation of some D3-branes, which expand in the radial direction of the asymptotically AdS$_5$ space.
 The ratio of the black hole temperature $T$ to the chemical potential $\mu$ is essential to the nucleation of the D3-brane.
-The nucleation rate of the D3-brane per volume is determined by $\Gamma/V\sim e^{-S^E_{D3}}$ where $S^E_{D3}$ is the Euclidean action of the D3-brane.
-It was indicated that this nucleation rate is different from zero for $T/\mu\lesssim0.2$, but it would approach zero when $T/\mu\approx0.2$ \cite{Henriksson2022}.
-Note that in Refs. \cite{Herzog2010,Henriksson2020,Henriksson2022}, the horizon geometry of the black hole which was considered is flat, however, the analysis is valid for the general geometry of the horizon because the horizon curvatures of $k=1$ and $k=0$ correspond to the global AdS and Poincare coordinate systems of the AdS space, respectively.
+It was indicated that the nucleation rate per volume of the D3-brane, $\Gamma/V$, is different from zero for $T/\mu\lesssim0.2$, but it would approach zero when $T/\mu\approx0.2$ \cite{Henriksson2022}.

+We identify the nucleated D3-brane as the observable universe where $d\Omega^2_{3,k}$ given in Eq. (\ref{5D-back-metri}) determines the spatial curvature of the brane universe.
+To be consistent with the observations of the spatial curvature \cite{Planck2020}, we consider the horizon which has the spherical topology ($k=1$) and the planar topology ($k=0$).
+These horizon topologies correspond to $d\Omega^2_{3,1}=\left[d\psi^2+\sin^2\psi\left(d\theta^2+\sin^2\theta d\phi^2\right)\right]$ and $d\Omega^2_{3,0}=dx^2+dy^2+dz^2$.
+Note that in Refs. \cite{Herzog2010,Henriksson2020,Henriksson2022}, the horizon geometry of the black hole, which was considered, is flat; however, the analysis is valid for the general geometry of the horizon because the horizon curvatures of $k=1$ and $k=0$ correspond to the global AdS and Poincare coordinate systems of the AdS space, respectively.